Blog

 Consequences of a Texas Marijuana DWI

 While the technology surrounding marijuana use continues to grow, Texas law is not waiting for that day to come.
-Law enforcement regularly makes arrests for anyone involved in a crash that exhibits evidence of marijuana intoxication.
+Law enforcement regularly makes arrests for anyone involved in a crash who exhibits evidence of marijuana intoxication.
 Officers can employ a drug recognition expert in order to make a case that the driver is operating a motor vehicle while intoxicated.

 Penalties include: